rhea-mal/LyricGeneration/README.md

 ### Dataset

-The `Datasets/` directory contains the data used for training and testing LyricAid.
+The `Datasets/` directory contains the data used for training and testing Lyricade.
 This includes pre-processed and cleaned data, ready for machine learning applications.

 ## Contributing

-We welcome contributions to LyricAid!
+We welcome contributions to Lyricade!
 If you have suggestions for improvements or new features, please feel free to fork the repository, make your changes, and submit a pull request.

 ## License